RV Living Off-Grid on Arizona's BLM Land

 Boondocking on Arizona BLM land is one of the best bargains around.
 The 14-day areas are free while the long term camping areas offer an unbelievably low seasonal rate of $180 for six months.
 Compared to camping in one of the many private campgrounds that’s an incredible bargain.

 Thousands of RV snowbirds come to Quartzsite prepared to live without water, electric or sewer hookups.
-For novice off the grid RVers, this might look like a daunting undertaking.
+For novice off-grid RVers, this might look like a daunting undertaking.
 If you are now wondering why the heck anybody would want to do this, then you might also have a lot of questions about how it’s done.

 Thousands Camp Cheaply in Quartzsite